Debt Payment: Why People Get Mad When You Ask Them to Pay Back

 Being helpless to pay adds pressure

-Being asked to pay hits the debtor’s ego deeply
+Being asked to pay hurts their ego

 Borrowers accuse creditors of lack of trust